heruberuto/FEVER-8-Shared-Task/README.md

 ./run_system.sh
 ```

-For any debugging or precomputed CSVS, please get in touch with me at FEVER Slack or via email at ullriher@fal.cvut.cz
+For any debugging or precomputed CSVS, please get in touch with me at FEVER Slack or via email at ullriher@fel.cvut.cz